We're about to learn how to write a resume, but think about this, first:

 However, listing your hobbies and interests subtly proves your ability to work well in a team, and the coaching can verify your leadership and management expertise.

-For most job seekers, listing any volunteer experience as one of your CV’s additional sections is a great way to show your commitment and values.
-It also lets them know that you don’t only care about the money.
+Volunteering boosts employability, studies find.
+For most job seekers, listing any volunteer experience as one of your additional CV sections is a great way to show your commitment and values.
+It also lets them know that you don't only care about the money.
 For entry-level or first-time applicants who have no experience, volunteer work makes an excellent stand-in.

 Certifications and awards